pariidanDKE/ChatTrace/README.md

 - Supports **continuous batching**, allowing multiple requests to be processed asynchronously (processing input tokens of one request while generating tokens for another).
 - While not as efficient as **dynamic batching**, it increases throughput and, unlike [vLLM](https://github.com/vllm-project/vllm), it is **not constrained by architecture type**.

+#### 📚💬 Models

+The [Qwen3 series of models](https://qwenlm.github.io/blog/qwen3/) are the main models used in the project, this is due to their strong multilingual ability, this is considering that most eurpoeans speak english with international friends, and their native language with friends and family from home.
+For the chat models, the Qwen3-8B and Qwen3-14B model are chosen, which are not instruction-tuned, were used as the chat models ( following [this work](https://arxiv.org/html/2406.14972v1) that found that non-instruct models can be significantly better at chat, as well as some own experiments with Qwen2.5-instruct).
+Regarding the embedding and reranking models, smaller [Qwen3 models of 0.6B and 4B are used](https://arxiv.org/abs/2506.05176), as they show very strong performance, especially considering multilingual data.
+Following the release of [embeddingemma](https://arxiv.org/abs/2509.20354), that was also added as a more budget alternative.